doc4d/docs/docs/Debugging/Debugger.md

 * Custom Watch Pane
 * Source Code Pane

-The first three panes use easy-to-navigate hierarchical lists to display pertinent debugging information.
+The first three panes use easy-to-navigate hierarchical lists to display relevant debugging information.
 The fourth one, Source Code Pane, displays the source code of the method being traced.
 Each pane has its own function to assist you in your debugging efforts.
 You can use the mouse to vertically and horizontally resize the debugger window and also each pane.
 In addition, the first three panes include a dotted separation line between the two columns they display.
 Using the mouse, you can move this dotted line to horizontally resize the columns, at your convenience.